13 Things to Know Before Traveling in Albania: Prepare for a Fantastic Journey

 Golem Long Beach Durres, Albania with people swimming on a sunny day

-The coast of Albania is situated along the Adriatic Sea and is home to some amazing and beautiful beaches.
+The coast is situated along the Adriatic Sea and is home to some amazing and beautiful beaches.

 If you’re staying in Tirana, it’s worth it to take a day trip over to Durres to get your Vitamin Sea.